reactjs/react.dev/src/content/reference/react/useEffect.md

 Some Components need to stay connected to the network, some browser API, or a third-party library, while they are displayed on the page.
 These systems aren't controlled by React, so they are called *external.*

-To [connect your Component to some external system,](/learn/synchronizing-with-effects) call `useEffect` at the top level of your component:
+To [connect your Component to some external system,](/learn/synchronizing-with-effects) call `useEffect` at the top level of your Component:

 ```js [[1, 8, "const connection = createConnection(serverUrl, roomId);"], [1, 9, "connection.connect();"], [2, 11, "connection.disconnect();"], [3, 13, "[serverUrl, roomId]"]]
 import { useEffect } from 'react';